sjthespian/addon-tuyagateway/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

 An addon for the [TuyaGateway][tuyagateway] application.
 TuyaGateway listens on MQTT topics and routes requests to your Tuya devices.
 In earlier versions the configuration was based on a one to one topic translation in e.g. Home-Assistant config-files.

+Also included is [GismoCaster][gismocaster], which offers a webinterface in which you can add/alter/delete devices and setup the dps properties.
+This configuration is written to your MQTT broker as a retain message.
+TuyaGateway and Home Assistant are listening for these autodiscovery topics.

 ## About

 For more information about the Tuya Gateway and how to use it, please see the [TuyaGateway wiki][tuyagateway-wiki].
+More information on GizmoCaster can be found on the [GismoCaster wiki][gismocaster-wiki]

 ## Support